jessamynsmith/django-getting-started/README.md

 		$ git push origin master  # Push commit to github

 1. Go to your GitHub project in the browser and you should see your changes.

+## Add Functionality to Django App

+Now comes the fun part: making your Django app do something interesting!

+1. Ensure you are set up to start working.
+You will want to do this each time you start a working.
+Open Terminal, and do the following:

+		$ cd ~/Development/my_project
+		$ workon my_project

+1. In order to add functionality to your project, you need to make an app.
+An app contains a cohesive set of functions, e.g. user account management.
+To create an app:

+		$ python manage.py startapp my_app

 # Resources